ten7/handbook.ten7.com/README.md

 ## Changes?

-If you have any suggestions for making an official change to one of our company policies, [please create a pull request](https://github.com/ten7/handbook.ten7.com/pulls) and explain the change.
+If you have any suggestions for making an official change to this handbook, [please create a pull request](https://github.com/ten7/handbook.ten7.com/pulls) and explain the suggested change.

 ## License